-There are three key areas that SEED show commitment to schools: Act:on tutoring, talks in schools and professional training.
+There are three key areas that SEED show commitment to schools: Act:on tutoring, professional training and talks in schools.

 We also offer a range of professional doctorates for students interest in school leadership or child counselling and psychology, and are training future generations of teachers through our PGCE courses.

 SEED have partnered with Act:on tutoring to offer Manchester students the opportunity to further develop key transferable skills whilst at The University of Manchester, while supporting children’s learning in the local community.

 Act:on tutoring place volunteers in secondary schools, for just an hour a week for eight weeks.
 We support pupils preparing for GCSEs on the C/D borderline in English, Maths or Science.
 Our aim is to help students leave school with five A-C GCSEs including English and Maths, to increase their chances of going onto further education, employment or training.